dunxen/news-sentiment/README.md

 ## 2️⃣ Tests and Linting

-Linting and unit tests and are on TravisCI and need to be satisfied before changes are merged into the protected `master` branch.
+Linting and unit tests are run on TravisCI and need to be satisfied before changes are merged into the protected `master` branch.
 Since this app is very small, and no direct user interaction is present other than a few links, the end-to-end testing has been omitted.

 ## 3️⃣ API Limits